 Svenfelt, Alan McLean Raleigh, Patrick Bergander and Malin Jennerholm.
 Pauline Lindwall was elected as a new board member.
 The AGM re-elected Mikael Norman as the Chairman of the Board.
-Aside from the members elected by the AGM, the employee organisation LIVS appointed an employee representative and LIVS also appointed a deputy representative to the Board;

-- Setting the Board fees at SEK 750,000 for the Board Chairman and SEK 325,000 for each of the other Board members elected by the AGM.
-Fees for work on the Board committees shall be paid in the amountof SEK 100,000 for each member of the audit committee, SEK 150,000 for the Chairman of the audit committee, SEK 100,000 for each member of the remuneration committee and SEK 150,000 for the Chairman of the remuneration committee; - Fees for the auditor are to be paid according to approved account; - Re-appointing the registered public accounting firm Öhrlings PricewaterhouseCoopers AB ("PwC") as the auditor for the period until the next AGM.
-Sofia Götmar-Blomstedt will continue as the
+Aside from the members elected by the appointed an employee representative and LIVS also appointed a deputy representative to the Board; · Setting the Board fees at SEK 750,000 for the Board Chairman and SEK 325,000 for each of the other Board members elected by the AGM.
+Fees for work on the Board committees shall be paid in the amount of SEK 100,000 for each member of the audit committee, SEK 150,000 for the Chairman of the audit committee, SEK 100,000 mittee and SEK 150,000 for the Chairman of the remuneration committee; · Fees for the auditor are to be paid according to approved account;